ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/20-dbt-production/image-9.png" alt="linearly separable data">

 Now, as before, go to the terminal and start the Docker container that produces data to the Kafka topic.
 When you see production data in the Confluent console, start the Mage streaming pipeline as well.
-After a couple of minutes, stop these 2 process as we have generated enough new data to test things in our dbt development environment.
+After a couple of minutes, stop these 2 process as we have generated enough new data to test things in our dbt production environment.

 Now, let's run our jobs in the following order:
 * <span style="color: white; background-color: black;">Snapshot streamed data</span>